 - Know who is on duty: Note the doctors, nurses and other professionals who care for you and your baby.
 While hospitals should have staffing documentation for each visit or procedure, those records may not be complete or fully transparent.
 Do not rely solely on the facility’s documentation.

-- Have a diary: Contemporaneous notes can provide insight into what happened in the moment and are typically trusted more than verbal affirmations of recollections of events at a later date.
-Don’t forget to pack a journal and a writing utensil in the birthing bag for the hospital.
+- Have a diary: Contemporaneous notes can provide insight into what happened in the moment and are typically trusted more than verbal affirmations of recollections from later dates.
+Don’t forget to pack a journal and a writing utensil in the hospital birthing bag.

 - Do not delete: Medical professionals and facilities are not the only parties who need to make sure that information is not destroyed or deleted in these situations.
 You also should hold onto or save all communication (emails, texts, blogs), notes and documentation you have created or collected during this process.
 Be careful of what you post on social media.
 If you post something on social media, do not delete it.

 - Request records: Ask for all information pertaining to your visits, procedures and your child’s health.
 You are entitled to your records and your baby’s records at no cost or a minimal cost.
-The 2009 federal Health Information Technology for Economic and Clinical Health Act gives you a right to such records.
-Add the documentation you receive to your file that includes the products of other elements listed above.
+The 2009 federal Health Information Technology for Economic and Clinical Health Act gives you the right to such records.
+Add the documentation you receive to your file, which includes the products of the other elements listed above.

 - Treatment can show impairment: Seeking treatment for mental or physical health issues and their symptoms can be used to illustrate damages for a birth injury claim, either for the parent or the child.
 It is most important to follow the direction of your baby’s doctor in terms of tests, treatment and visits to specialists.
 If you do not follow through on recommendations, this may be used against you down the road.